 The keywords that affect an ACCEPT statement are BEEP, BLINK, CONVERT, ECHO, ERASE, ERASE EOL, ERASE EOS, HIGH, LOW, NO BEEP, NO BLINK, NO CONVERT, NO ECHO, NO ERASE, NO PROMPT, NO REVERSE, NO TAB, NO UNDERLINE, NO UPDATE, OFF, PROMPT, REVERSE, TAB, UNDERLINE, UPDATE and UPPER.
 The meanings of these keywords when they appear in the value of the CONTROL phrase operand are the same as the corresponding phrases which may be written as static options of the ACCEPT statement, with the addition of the negative forms to allow suppression of statically declared options.
 The keywords UNDERLINE and UPPER are not available as static options of the ACCEPT statement.
-When specified, UPPER causes all lowercase alphabetic characters contained in the screen field to be changed to uppercase alphabetic characters before input data conversion and storing in the receiving field.
+When specified, UPPER causes all lowercase alphabetic characters before input data conversion and storing in the receiving field.
 When specified, UNDERLINE causes the field on the screen to be shown in underlined mode, provided the terminal supports that mode.
 Additional keywords may be supported in environments that have device-dependent functions (for example, color control); see "CONTROL Phrase" in Chapter 8: RM/COBOL Features of the RM/COBOL User's Guide for specifics.